-- For spring class, September 15 of prior year, by 4 pm. - For fall class, April 4th of each year by 4 pm.
+- For spring class, 4th Monday in September of each year, by 4 p.m. - For summer class, the 4th Monday in January of each year, by 4 p.m. - For fall class, 4th Monday in March of each year, by 4 p.m.

-Advanced Placement Options: Applicants for advanced placement in the Nursing program are required to meet all admission requirements.
-Those eligible for advanced placement are LPNs and transfer students who have completed at least one semester of nursing classes with a clinical component.
+ADVANCED PLACEMENT OPTIONS: Applicants for advanced placement in the Nursing program are required to meet all admission requirements.
+Those eligible for advanced placement are LPNs and transfer students who have completed at least one semester of Nursing classes with a clinical component.

 - Licensed Practical Nurses (LPNs) may qualify for advanced placement.
-Applications for the LPN to RN option are accepted 2 times per year. - Transfer students from other nursing programs may be accepted on a space available basis.
+An informational packet for the Nursing AAS degree program with specific information related to advanced placement for LPNs is available on the college's website, reynolds.edu. - Transfer students from other nursing programs may be accepted on a space available basis.
 High school and college transcripts must be submitted with the application.
 Awarding credits for specific nursing courses will be determined by the Nursing Admission and Transfer Committee.
 Nursing transfer applicants must have a written statement indicating that they are in good standing and eligible to return to the previous institution.

-An informational packet for the Nursing AAS degree program with specific information related to advanced placement for LPNs is available on the college's website, www.reynolds.edu.
+An informational packet for the Nursing AAS degree program with specific information related to advanced placement for Nursing transfer students is available on the college's website, reynolds.edu.

-Expectations: The student is required to complete a sequence of courses and learning experiences provided at the college and selected community agencies, such as acute care (hospitals) or long-term care facilities, clinics, physicians' offices, or comparable agencies and facilities.
-During these experiences, the Nursing faculty will observe, monitor, and evaluate the student's suitability for nursing and direct patient care.
+EXPECTATIONS: The student is required to complete a sequence of courses and learning experiences provided at the college and selected community agencies, such as acute care (hospitals) or long-term care facilities, clinics, physicians' offices, or comparable agencies and facilities.
+During these experiences, the Nursing faculty will observe, monitor, and evaluate the student's ability to achieve program outcomes through direct patient care.